Call Us Now

 • Experienced food insecurity

 That study showed the pandemic made everything about getting treatment for OUD challenging.
 But that’s not the whole story.
 The whole story is more complex.
 The opioid crisis began in the early 1990s, when a new generation of opioid pain relievers appeared.
 Prescription rates skyrocketed.
-Between 1999 and 2014, the rate of opioid overdose in the United States quadrupled.
+Between 1999 and 2014, the rate of opioid overdose in the United States tripled.

 That’s when people around the country raised the alarm.
 States like Ohio, Pennsylvania, and Kentucky implemented programs to address the crisis.
 By 2018, we began to see progress: many of these programs were effective.
 Opioid prescribing rates decreased, nationwide.
 Overdose fatalities for all drugs decreased, nationwide.
 Opioid-related overdose fatalities decreased, nationwide.
 After close to twenty years of rapid increase, the numbers gave people hope.